servika/ai-requirements-factory/README.md

 ## Contributing

 Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 Areas for improvement:
 - Additional agent types (DevOps, Security, etc.)
 - Export formats (PDF, HTML, JSON)
-- Web interface
 - Integration with project management tools
 - Template library for common system types

 ## License

-[Your chosen license]
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Support

-For issues, questions, or suggestions, please [open an issue](your-repo-url/issues).
+For issues, questions, or suggestions, please [open an issue](https://github.com/servika/ai-requirements-factory/issues).

 ## Acknowledgments